An appetizer to the all-sky banquet

 The Early Data Release (EDR) observations were taken during the so-called ‘Calibration and Performance Verification Phase’, which lasted approximately from mid-September to mid-December 2019.
 Since then, the eROSITA X-ray telescope on-board the SRG spacecraft has been scanning the whole sky and producing sensitive X-ray all-sky maps, and it will continue to do so until the end of 2023. eROSITA is the first large X-ray focusing telescope optimized for surveys, thanks to its large field of view, high quality mirrors and sensitive CCD cameras.

 The EDR contains almost 100 individual observations of 29 distinct fields taken before the start of the all-sky scans.
-They cover a wide range of different astronomical objects, from galactic neutron stars to clusters of galaxies and showcase the potential and versatility of the eROSITA telescope for imaging, spectroscopy and time domain analysis.
+They cover a wide range of different astronomical objects, from galactic neutron stars to clusters of galaxies (see one example in Figure 2) and showcase the potential and versatility of the eROSITA telescope for imaging, spectroscopy and time domain analysis.

 “Organizing these first eROSITA datasets in a comprehensive manner was a huge challenge”, says Miriam Ramos-Ceja at the Max Planck Institute for Extraterrestrial Physics (MPE), who is the main EDR coordinator.
 “First we had to gather and process the data in a uniform way, and then check and validate them to make sure they were of high quality.”
 In addition to the data itself, the MPE-led team will also make available dedicated software developed to reduce and analyze the eROSITA data.
 “We put a lot of emphasis on documenting all relevant steps taken to make the data and software easy to use by scientists all over the world,” adds Ramos-Ceja.

 Among the datasets released to the public, there is one in particular that holds a special place: a mini-survey called “eFEDS” (the eROSITA Final Equatorial Depth Survey).
 Designed as a preview to the final all-sky survey, eFEDS covers uniformly a patch of about 140 square degrees of the sky (about 1/300th of the all-sky survey), providing a glimpse of what the whole extra-galactic sky will look like in X-rays after eROSITA completes its all-sky survey program in 2023.
-In just four days of eFEDS observations, eROSITA has carried out the largest contiguous X-ray survey to date.
-The total number of sources detected was almost 30,000, more than any other single, dedicated X-ray survey.
-The release includes not only the processed data, but several catalogues of eROSITA sources describing their X-ray and and multi-wavelength properties.
+In just four days of eFEDS observations, eROSITA detected the astonishing number of almost 30,000 sources – more than can be found in any given contiguous X-ray survey field to date.
+The release includes not only the processed data, but also several catalogues of eROSITA sources describing their X-ray and multi-wavelength properties.

 “We didn’t stop just with the X-rays – we have now combined the eROSITA X-ray data with UV, optical and infrared data from many different instruments both on the ground and in space,” explains Mara Salvato, eROSITA spokesperson and chair of the eROSITA follow-up working group.
 “The location of the eFEDS field was partly chosen because a large set of other observations are available from powerful telescopes across most of the electromagnetic spectrum.
 This step is crucial to classify the X-ray sources discovered by eROSITA and work out their physical properties.
 It’s exciting to see this all come together in eFEDS.
 It’s proof-of concept that we can do this for all the sources that that the all-sky survey will bring – though we still have a huge task ahead of us.”